yayiba2010/MachineStream/README.md

 ## Functional implementation

-Use hostservice to collect data in the background
+1.Use hostservice to collect data in the background

-IOC framework uses sqlsugar
+2.IOC framework uses sqlsugar

-Use webapi to provide data interface
+3.Use webapi to provide data interface